 OU Law students gain admittance to OLR via high academic standing or by selection through an annual writing competition.
 First-year students are briefed on these two methods in the Legal Writing and Research class.
 Members develop invaluable skills in analyzing legal problems, marshaling authorities, and expressing themselves accurately and precisely.
 Academic credit is also earned for participation on OLR.
 Approximately fifty students take part in OLR each academic year.

-OLR's annual symposium issue, vol. 70, no. 1 (Fall 2017) , has been published and is available in PDF format at the Current Issue page.
+OLR's annual symposium issue, vol. 70, no. 1 (Fall 2017) , was published in October and may also be found in PDF format at the Current Issues page.
 The issue, titled "Confronting New Market Realities: Implications for Stockholder Rights to Vote, Sell, and Sue," features contributions from three panels of expert speakers from a variety of business backgrounds including members of Delaware’s bench and bar and legal academia.

 The Oklahoma Law Review's editorial board members for 2017-2018 are: Editor-in-Chief: Mitchell B. Bryant; Managing Editor: Eleanor C. Burg; Executive Articles Editor: Cole McLanahan; Note and Comment Editors:Colby J. Byrd, Joshua R. Fanelli, and Alexander Sokolosky; and Articles Editors:Gerard Michael D’Emilio, Devin L. Kerns, and Jennifer B. Puckett.
 Appointed editors who will serve for 2017-2018 are: Assistant Managing Editors: Christine Chevis, Lauren Clifton, Emilee Crowther, Ty Schoenhals, and Michael Whaley; Assistant Articles Editors: Kaitlyn DeYoung, KatieBeth Gardner, David Herber, Kellie Reidlinger, Peter Shadid, and Skyler Sikes; Research Editor & 2L Mentor: Connor Bourland; Topic Editor & 2L Mentor: KatieBeth Gardner; Symposium Editor: Elizabeth Byrne; Assistant Symposium Editor: Gunner Joyce; Judiciary Committee: Hanna Roberts (Chair), Emilee Crowther, and David Herber.